paralink-network/paralink-docs/docs/whitepaper/PQL.md

-*Note: LQL is not finalized yet, and subject to change in future revisions.*
+*Note: PQL is not finalized yet, and subject to change in future revisions.*

 ### IPFS